Backlist/backlist-jekyll-source/_posts/lists/2015/11/2015-11-17-keller-us-cuba-relations.markdown

 <!-- Ferrer, Insurgent Cuba -->
 {% bookblock %}
 {% book_meta 417c35fadf8165cc %}
-While this book focuses mostly on domestic Cuban struggles for independence from Spain in the late nineteenth century, its insights into racial politics help readers appreciate the significant cultural distance between the United States and Cuba.
-Ferrer convincingly demonstrates that Cuban nationalism and the effects of U.S. imperialism are impossible to understand without looking at the multiracial fighting force that led and then lost Cuba’s war for true independence and racial equality.
+{% book_capsule While this book focuses mostly on domestic Cuban struggles for independence from Spain in the late nineteenth century, its insights into racial politics help readers appreciate the significant cultural distance between the United States and Cuba.
+Ferrer convincingly demonstrates that Cuban nationalism and the effects of U.S. imperialism are impossible to understand without looking at the multiracial fighting force that led and then lost Cuba’s war for true independence and racial equality. %}
 {% book_links 417c35fadf8165cc %}
 {% endbookblock %}

 <!-- Gosse, Where the Boys Are -->
 {% bookblock %}
 {% book_meta 0dadd2a9063e9630 %}
-This book explores the Cuban Revolution’s impact in the United States and the ways that fidelismo helped inspire the political and social struggles of the sixties.
-U.S. culture was transformed by that captivating yet controversial revolution next door.
+{% book_capsule This book explores the Cuban Revolution’s impact in the United States and the ways that fidelismo helped inspire the political and social struggles of the sixties.
+U.S. culture was transformed by that captivating yet controversial revolution next door. %}
 {% book_links 0dadd2a9063e9630 %}
 {% endbookblock %}

 <!-- Eckstein, The Immigrant Divide -->
 {% bookblock %}
 {% book_meta 3c1cd7bcf72a49c9 %}
-This fascinating book analyzes generational shifts in the Cuban exile community, as well as how and why this uniquely influential group’s impact on U.S.-Cuban relations, the United States, and Cuba has changed over time.
+{% book_capsule This fascinating book analyzes generational shifts in the Cuban exile community, as well as how and why this uniquely influential group’s impact on U.S.-Cuban relations, the United States, and Cuba has changed over time. %}
 {% book_links 3c1cd7bcf72a49c9 %}
 {% endbookblock %}